OfficeDev/office-js-docs-pr/docs/reference/manifest/enabled.md

 ---
 title: Enabled element in the manifest file
-description: 'Learn how to specify that an Add-in Command is disabled when the add-in launches.' ms.date: 03/12/2022 ms.localizationpriority: medium
+description: Learn how to specify that an Add-in Command is disabled when the add-in launches. ms.date: 03/12/2022 ms.localizationpriority: medium
 ---